unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   src="images/TBImage4.png"
 %}

 The Parq Central Hotel did serve its purpose in boosting the economy by using historical memory, modern perspective [(renovation)](http://www.studioswarch.com/clone-hotel-parq-central), and an exotic appeal to successfully promote tourism.
-The historical memory allows guests to visit a historical landmark that provided a vital service during [railroad construction westward](http://www.downtownacd.org/wp-content/uploads/2013/08/Central-Downtown-History-Architecture-.pdf)[^Landmark].
+The historical memory allows guests to visit a historical landmark[^Landmark] that provided a vital service during [railroad construction westward](http://www.downtownacd.org/wp-content/uploads/2013/08/Central-Downtown-History-Architecture-.pdf).
 Modern perspective combined historical memory with a modern touch of comfort to create a pleasing experience.
 An exotic appeal is the signature brand of New Mexican culture by highlighting local features, creating an oasis in the desert.

 ### Footnotes